 Operating on a rotating schedule, the mix of vendors changes every week – there are always new creations to discover.

 Interested in becoming a Granville Island Day Vendor?
+(Adjudication process is closed until 2021)

 Thank you for your interest in the Granville Island Day Vendor Program.
 Every year, Granville Island attracts millions of visitors from around the world to enjoy the unique Granville Island experience and to shop from local artists and artisans that create their own handmade quality products.
 Please read through the following information to ensure you qualify before applying.
 Any applications that do not qualify will be returned.